 This is part of a long-term, slow marketing process that leads up to your eventual launch.

 2) Fill in the gaps.

-Sometimes the survey responses will show you not only what your readers are craving from you, but also how you can better promote what you already offer.
+Sometimes the survey responses will show you not only what your readers are craving from you, but also how you can be better in monetizing your blog or promote what you already offer.

 For instance, in my survey, I noticed something horrifying: Many, many readers asked for products I already have.

 I say it was horrifying because I like to consider myself a skilled marketer – but here were 380 writers, most of whom read my blog or are on my mailing list, who didn’t know about my core products!

 Your survey is a great opportunity to find out whether your readers are up-to-date on your offerings, and to remedy it if not.

 In the follow-up email I sent to my list about the survey results, I mentioned that many respondents requested the same three products over and over – and hey, whaddaya know, I already have those and here are the links!